-Dialer burglar system - dials a phone number to warn you that your property has been broken into.
+Dials a phone number to warn you that your property has been broken into.
 This ensures that you or a nominated person is contacted as soon as an intruder sets off the alarm.
 It is often possible to program in several numbers and as soon as someone picks up the phone none of the remaining numbers will be rung.

 Pros – Hopefully, one of the nominated people will pick up the warning call about an intruder and some systems also provide a warning in the event of other hazards such as a fire.